Tillered Docs

 peers add

 Add a remote peer to the cluster.
-Required scope: urn:tillered:arctic:peers.write
+Required scope: urn:tillered:arctic:peers.write.

 arctic peers add <peer-address> [flags]